GaijinEntertainment/Dagor-Shader-Language-Support-for-Visual-Studio-Code/BUILD.md

 13. Package the extension

     ```
-    npm run package
+    npm run package-all
     ```

+    or

+    ```
+    npm run package-<platform>-x64
+    ```

-    If you add new files which are not required at runtime, add them to the `.vscodeignore` file to keep the package size as low as possible.
+    If you add new files which are not required at runtime, add them to all `.vscodeignore` files to keep the package size as low as possible.

 ## Debug